merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

                          --kegg-output-modes kofam_hits,modules
 ```

-You could also split this MAG into its own set of (smaller) contig/profile databases, and then run metabolism estimation in genome mode:
+Or, you could split this MAG into its own set of (smaller) contig/profile databases, and then run metabolism estimation in genome mode:

 ```bash
 anvi-split -c N25-contigs.db \